Subscribe

 • The core.
 The core layer of laminate flooring usually consists of high-density fiberboard, a composite material made from the waste products of wood.
 In many cases, high-density fiberboard makes up as much as 70 percent of the total weight of a piece of flooring.

 • The decorative surface.
-On top of the core layer is a decorative layer, which makes the laminate resemble a piece of wood board or, in some cases, stone.
+On top of the core layer is a decorative layer, which makes the laminate resemble a piece of wood or, in some cases, stone.
 Typically, the decorative layer is a photo printed on paper.

 • The wear layer.
-The final layer, the wear layer, helps to protect the laminate flooring from wear and tear.
+The final layer, the wear layer, helps protect the laminate flooring from wear and tear.
 Without this top layer, the decorative surface would get scuffed and worn out quickly.
 Usually, the decorative layer is made from melamine and aluminum oxide.
 It’s clear so that the photo can show through easily.

-Types and Styles of Laminate Flooring
+Styles and Types of Laminate Flooring

 • Oak finish